pyrevitlabs/pyRevit/README.md

 `<00 Panel Order><00 Button Order>_<Panel Name>_PushButton_<Button Name>.png`

 	**Example:**
-	`1005_Revit_PushButton_BIM.png` defines a subpanel under `pyRevit` named `Revit`, and a simple Push Buttons in this panel named `BIM`.
+	`1005_Revit_PushButton_BIM.png` defines a sub-panel under `pyRevit` named `Revit`, and a simple Push Buttons in this panel named `BIM`.
 The startup script will expect to find only one script with name pattern similar to Method 1, and will assign it to this push button.

 - **Step 2:** All `.py` script under the home directory should have the below name pattern:
 `<Button Group Name>_<Script Command Name>.py`.